Inside the Cyber Classroom

 How long did it take you to get used to Virtual Learning?

-Growing up in a technology-driven society, it didn’t take me long to learn Zoom and Google Classroom, but teachers of previous generations had more difficulty adapting.
+Growing up in a technology-driven society, it didn’t take me long to learn Zoom and Google Classroom as well as make presentations with the aid of services like google slide design, but teachers of previous generations had more difficulty adapting.

 Students miss seeing and interacting with their classmates